JulieMontoya/Random_Beeb_Stuff/experimental_language/jcode_opcodes.md

 bits anyway).
 The upper 16 bits of the 32-bit product will be available to an immediately-following `DIP` instruction.

+### BSU

+Backward subtract.

+### MUF

+Multiply Fractional.
+This returns the _upper_ 16 bits of the 32-bit product.

+### DIP

+Divide Product.
+This performs a division without clearing the upper 16 bits of the dividend.
+If the immediately-preceding instruction was `MUL` or `POW` then the upper 16 bits of the product will be intact in the virtual machine's extension register.

 ## TESTS

 Tests behave similarly to double-ended operators.
 They return a value